Analysis of Louise Bogan’s Knowledge

 In highlighting the speaker’s present understanding, the first stanza traces also her past.
 Thus in unmasking its present condition, the first lines also denotes its past circumstance.
 Hence one interprets the first line, “Now that I know,” as I had not always known and following the same pattern, “How passion warms little / Of flesh in the mould, / And treasure is brittle” translates to expectations or assumptions that have proved false in practice.
-Revealing a link between the state of unawareness and awareness––a seed that curiosity and imagination waters and allows to shoot out of the earth in search of the sun.
+Revealing a link between the state of unawareness and awareness––a seed that curiosity and imagination waters and allow to shoot out of the earth in search of the sun.
 Thus one is leashed by one’s desire in search of satisfaction.
 In “Knowledge,” this seed or desire has instilled within the speaker theories of undying passion and the steadfastness of wealth.
 Yet from where the speaker narrates her sparsely worded story, the fruits yielded by these desires have proven false.
 But unlike Gray’s speaker who looks back in regret for having listened to the whispers of his desires, the speaker of Bogan’s poem reflects from that state of sobriety encouraged by Pope.
-And at the same time it clouds the past in tentative fog, issuing the question, can it truly be blissful, the state where desire follows the beckoning fingers of imagination to awake in distress?
+And at the same time it clouds the past in tentative fog, issuing the question, can it truly be blissful, the state where desire follows the beckoning fingers of imagination to awaken in distress?
 Is ignorance, therefore, worth the price that its blind actions accumulate?
 In this manner one is led to another precipice of contemplation: is bliss possible in the realm of knowledge?